nea/MarkdownViewerPlusPlus/README.md

 ## Latest Versions
 * 0.6.0
   * Updated the [Notepad++ PluginPack.net][2] for better x64 support and first x64 release
+  * Extended the documentation by a description about the included *Options*
+  * Added a MSBuild target to produce release zips automatically
 * 0.5.1
   * Fixed a bug always returning false while checking file extensions
 * 0.5.0